Evan Almighty: Plot

-On September 22, Evan's three staffers finds evidence that Long has turned Prestige Crest over to private investors by damming off a nearby water source, but he had cut corners in building the dam.
-They suspect Long would do the same with the CINPLAN bill.
-With the ark finally complete, the animals board two by two.
-However, the police threaten to demolish the ark with a wrecking ball as it violates land codes.
-When only a small amount of rain falls, Evan realizes that the flood would be the result of Long's dam failing.
+On September 22, Evan's three staffers uncover evidence that Long has turned Prestige Crest over to private investors by damming off a lake, but he had cut corners in the dam's construction.
+They suspect Long would do the same with his Public Lands Act bill.
+With the ark finally complete, the animals board two by two and the police threaten to demolish the ark with a wrecking ball as it violates land codes in Prestige Crest.
+When only a small amount of rain falls, Evan realizes that the flood will be the result of Long's dam failing.
 When the dam actually fails, the entire community manages to board the ark and all the houses of Prestige Crest are destroyed.
-The ark then rides the floodwaters into Washington, D.C. by riding through the National Mall until it reaches its final destination in front of the Capitol, which interrupts the vote for Long's CINPLAN bill.
+The ark then rides the floodwaters into Washington, D.C. by travelling through the National Mall until it reaches its final destination in front of the Capitol, which interrupts the vote for Long's Public Lands Act bill.
 Evan confronts Long on his accountability for the cost-cutting that lead up to the dam's failure, inciting the other congressmen to turn against him.

-The voting for the CINPLAN bill is suspended due to an investigation of Long's profiteering behavior.
+The voting for the Public Lands Act bill is suspended due to an investigation of Long's profiteering behavior.
 Evan is reinstated to Congress and all the animals return to their natural habitats.
-With his appearance returned to normal, Evan re-encounters God during a family hike in the mountains.
+With his appearance returned back to normal, Evan re-encounters God during a family hike.
 God states that Evan had successfully changed his world by growing closer to his family because the key to changing the world is a single Act of Random Kindness (ARK).
 During the film's closing credits, God issues a new commandment to the outgoing audience: "Thou shalt do the dance", which is followed by the film's cast and crew members dancing to the C+C Music Factory song "Gonna Make You Sweat (Everybody Dance Now)".